Reviews

 Entrepreneurship loneliness isn’t the first thing you think of when becoming an entrepreneur.
 If you are like me, you think about being in charge of your own schedule or how you are going to make the world a better place.
 There are so many good things, but also know it can be very lonely.
 The loneliness of business ownership hit home in a big way for me last week.

 In the next 2 weeks, I called and e-mailed to meet.
 Nothing.
 I never heard back from him.
 Then, 3 weeks later, he passed away at 39.
 This business owner that everybody loved was gone.
+While I don’t the exact cause of his death, I know the stress of the business as weighing on him.
 The comments on his business facebook page were filled with shock.
 It reminded me of the entrepreneur loneliness.

 Years ago, I owned a franchise.
 Within days of owning the franchise, I knew it was a mistake.
 Thousands and thousands of dollars and 2 years later, it was still a mistake.
 I just couldn’t figure out how to get out.
 During that painful time of trying to save a struggling business, I was so lonely.
 Friends assumed I was living the dream.
 I couldn’t tell them that I had just put the few thousand dollars I had left into making payroll.
 I did go to a therapist during those difficult times.
 She told me I was in a situational depression.
 Once the situation changed, I would be fine and she was right.